northern-nm-highlights/northern-nm-highlights.github.io/README.md

 ## Team work session schedule

-Team will work on project on sunday at 8 a.m until we decide to end our session.
+Team will work on project on Sunday at 8 a.m until we decide to end our session.